 Software development might not be the first place sales professionals look to improve their win rate, but it wouldn’t be the first time that blending expertise has produced positive results.
 (Where would we be without sporks?)
+Sales development already takes a page from several different studies, such as psychology and statistics, for a blended best-practice approach.
+Agile project management also maps neatly to sales processes and can help

 Like software developers, salespeople face a high rate of failure.
 For every win there are many more losses.
 A fail-fast approach helps sales reps avoid investing too much time where it is unlikely to pay off or where the opportunity cost is too high.